-Each state has a different rules for handling slip and fall claims.
-This article looks at some major points in Arkansas laws related to slip and fall accidents.
-We'll look at how long you have to file a slip and fall accident lawsuit in Arkansas, as well as how being partly at fault for an accident might affect your insurance settlement or court award.
+What state laws could have an impact on a slip and fall claim filed in Arkansas?
+In this article, we'll look at how long you have to file a slip and fall lawsuit in the Arkansas court system, as well as how being partly at fault for an accident might affect your insurance settlement or court award.
 Finally, we'll touch on Arkansas rules for filing a slip and fall claim when a government agency or employee might be at fault.

 (To learn more about slip and fall claims, including what to expect in an insurance settlement or lawsuit, check out all the helpful articles in our Slip and Fall section.)